 Note - Military 'clutter', shell cases, ammunition boxes etc, is dealt with in the section on Trenches bunkers and hills

-As noted in the section on buildings the world is a very cluttered place, as well as the larger clutter of houses, fences, walls, trees and watercourses there is a great deal of smaller scale clutter in the real world that provides the troops things to hide behind.
+As noted in the section on buildings the world is a very cluttered place, as well as the big things like houses, fences, walls, trees and watercourses there is a great deal of smaller scale clutter in the real world that provides the troops things to hide behind.

 I tried adding PVA glue to represent the water, this did not work at all well, the glue shrinks a surprising amount as it dries and invariably ends up as a lumpy mess.
 It is easier to add some Pollyfilla to the inside and paint this then add a layer of gloss varnish (Uhu glue works as well).
 One approach that works well is to use match sticks to build up the sides, stoping one match short of the desired height.
 The vertical match sticks are then glued between the ends and the interior painted dark grey.
 A scrap of clear plastic packaging can then be trimmed to fit between the ends, this is glued to the top of the sides and the final match is then added to each side, it is best to pre-paint these light grey (or whatever colour you adopt for stone), then dress the outside and top match with paper to get the finished effect.